5 Configuring Database Firewall

 5.2 Introduction to Database Firewall Deployment

-Depending on your operational needs you can monitor SQL traffic only, or monitor and block the SQL traffic reaching the target database.
-Based on the requirement, you can deploy the Database Firewall in the following modes:
+Depending on your operational needs you can monitor SQL traffic only, or you can monitor and block SQL traffic to the target database.

 3 (for deployment with network separation) 1 (for deployment without network separation) |